This post contains affiliate links and We may qualify for a commission if you use them

 Sealed Lead Acid batteries are the better option if you don’t intend to do regular maintenance.
 While the liquid inside the standard flooded battery looks like water, the liquid in a gelled deep cycle battery looks like jello and they’re sealed.

 The whole concept of spilling, a hazard, is removed so that’s really nice in addition to the no maintenance.
-But, a disadvantage of these is that a regular automotive type charge could easily damage them.
-The charging current has to go by the manufacturers recommendations.
+But, a disadvantage of these is that a regular automotive-type charge could easily damage them.
+The charging current has to go by the manufacturer’s recommendations.

 Too much current too fast will damage the battery.
-If you see yourself putting a nice pump up charge on your battery before (or even during) your battery use “solar season” or some intermittent charging over the off season, this could be an added hassle factor.
+If you see yourself putting a nice pump-up charge on your battery before (or even during) your battery use “solar season” or some intermittent charging over the off-season, this could be an added hassle factor.
 These batteries also typically cost more.

-This type of battery is also available in larger capacities for solar applications, and have advantages, such as a bit more available energy per pound of battery, and are safer because there is no electrolyte (battery acid) to deal with, there are also disadvantages such as cost, and, for some, the fact that they are ‘maintenance free’ means that once they are done, there is not much you can do.
+This type of battery is also available in larger capacities for solar applications, and has advantages, such as a bit more available energy per pound of battery, and is safer because there is no electrolyte (battery acid) to deal with, there are also disadvantages such as cost, and, for some, the fact that they are ‘maintenance free’ means that once they are done, there is not much you can do.

 Using a Car Battery for Solar